Biology at Bates

 The challenging curriculum of innovative coursework and research experiences prepares biology students for postgraduate training in a wide variety of professions including health care, health sciences, research, and education.

-of 2020-2024 science and math graduates are employed and/or attending graduate school
+of 2020-2024 Bates graduates are employed and/or attending graduate school — settled into their next opportunity within 6 months of graduation.

 “My time at Bates launched and shaped my career in biotechnology.
-The curriculum taught me to think critically, learn rapidly, ask the right questions, integrate ideas across disciplines, and collaborate effectively—skills essential to drug development.
+The curriculum taught me to think critically, learn rapidly, ask the right questions, integrate ideas across disciplines, and collaborate effectively — skills essential to drug development.
 A deeply supportive alumni network helped me gain an early foothold in the industry and provided mentorship that guided my growth.
 Together, the Bates community and academic experience prepared me to navigate the complex scientific and regulatory challenges of advancing innovative therapies for patients worldwide.”

 — Andrew Slugg ’99